 ALGO’s Market Dynamics & External Factors

-• Supply and demand: The ALGO coin has a fixed supply of 10 billion, which sets it apart from many other Layer 1 rivals that lack a hard cap, such as SOL and BNB.
-This fixed supply is often seen as a positive feature.
-Well, ALGO’s demand is driven by several factors, including its utility, the growth of its ecosystem, the popularity of Algorand-based applications, various reward schemes, and more.
+• Supply and Demand: The ALGO coin has a fixed supply of 10 billion, which sets it apart from many other Layer 1 rivals that lack limited supply such as SOL and BNB.

-• Ecosystem growth: Since the start of 2022, the total locked value (TVL) on Algorand has grown from about $69 million to over $98 million (at the start of 2025).
-The network has a rich pool of decentralized applications that provide services and products related to real world asset tokenization, staking, decentralized exchanges, options trading and Stablecoins.
+• Ecosystem Growth: Since the start of 2022, the total locked value (TVL) on Algorand has grown to over $50 million at the start of 2026.
+The network has a rich pool of decentralized applications that provide services and products related to real-world asset tokenization, staking, decentralized exchanges, options trading, and stablecoins.

-• Macroeconomic trends: Macroeconomic conditions related to crypto regulations, inflation and interest rates can affect any cryptocurrency in a positive or negative manner.
-When it comes to crypto regulations, key concerns among ALGO investor could be whether the crypto sector will be banned in certain regions.
+• Macroeconomic Trends: Macroeconomic conditions related to crypto regulations, inflation, and interest rates can affect any cryptocurrency in a positive or negative manner.
+When it comes to crypto regulations, key concerns among ALGO investors could be whether the crypto sector will be banned in certain regions.

 How Does Algorand Work?